-This article sheds some light on the purpose, scope and methods of conducting merchandising audits.
-Why should you conduct merchandising audits?
 Ninety percent of purchasing decisions are based on visual appearance alone!
-Additionally, while companies spend an average of 19% of their budget on promotional campaigns, less than 40% of displays are executed properly.
+Additionally, while product companies spend an average of 19% of their budget on promotional campaigns, less than 40% of displays are executed properly.
+If you are failing at merchandising, or merchandising execution, you are missing out on sales, period.

 Purpose and scope of merchandising audits

-First, merchandising audits fall in two broad categories:
+First, merchandising audits fall in three broad categories.

 This category includes: